-360. It is known, that the state of the organism plays an important role in the cancer development.
-The group of individuals most susceptible to the cancer often...

-- a. are anemic
+Tissue g 360.
+It is known, that the state of the organism plays an important role in the cancer development.
+The group of individuals most susceptible to the cancer often... a. are anemic

-- b. are immunodeficient
+- a. are anemicb. are immunodeficient

 - c. have neurologic dysfunction

 - d. have chronic diseases

 - e. have high Ca blood level